Dr. Mildred Fay Jefferson: The Pro-Life Movement’s Greatest Orator

 Dr. Jefferson believed that pro-lifers have a duty to engage in the political processes of our great nation in order to give a voice to preborn children who can’t vote or speak for themselves.
 She said: “I am at once a physician, a citizen, and a woman, and I am not willing to stand aside and allow this concept of expendable human lives to turn this great land of ours into just another exclusive reservation where only the perfect, the privileged, and the planned have the right to live.”
 She understood that if she didn’t speak up, no one else would take her place.
 She could have kept her pro-life beliefs to herself, so as not to call attention to herself or upset her colleagues, but she knew she could never stay silent.
 She felt it was her duty to give voice to preborn children, no matter the personal cost to herself.

 As a gifted orator, Dr. Jefferson traveled throughout the country to speak in front of thousands of people.
 Always committed to the fight for life, she testified several times before Congress, using her medical expertise in defense of the preborn child.
 “I became a physician in order to help save lives, not to destroy them,” she said.
-Her logical defense of the preborn child’s right to life on the television program The Advocates in 1972 influenced then-President Ronald Reagan’s views on abortion and helped him to become one of the staunchest supporters of the pro-life movement in the White House.
+Her logical defense of the preborn child’s right to life on the television program The Advocates in 1972 influenced then-Governor Ronald Reagan’s views on abortion and helped him to become one of the staunchest supporters of the pro-life movement in the White House.

 During the 1970s, Dr. Jefferson was the national media’s most popular pro-life advocate, appearing on dozens of national television programs and being quoted or featured in countless major newspapers in the United States.